 If you'd like to make fish stock, the traditional (and practical) method is to simmer the shrimp heads, peels, and tails in salted water with some chopped onion for about an hour, then strain the liquid and use it to cook the plantains.

 - 1 package sazón Goya (with cilantro and achiote)

 - 2 green plantains

 - 1 1/2 cups fish stock (or chicken stock)

 - 2 tablespoons cilantro (finely minced)

-Heat the vegetable oil in a large skillet over medium heat, and sauté the chopped onion, tomato, green pepper, garlic, oregano, and seasoning until soft and fragrant, about 5-8 minutes.
+Heat the vegetable oil in a large skillet over medium heat, and sauté the chopped onion, tomato, green pepper, garlic, oregano, and seasoning until soft and fragrant, about 5 to 8 minutes.

 Remove from heat, and let cool slightly.
 Peel the plantains, and place them in a food processor with the stock.
 Add the sautéed vegetable mixture, and process until well blended and mostly smooth.

 Using the same skillet, season the shrimp with salt and pepper, and sauté them in the butter with the cilantro until just cooked, 2-3 minutes (depending on size).
 Set the shrimp aside on a plate.

 Add the plantain and vegetable mixture to the skillet, and stir in the peanut butter.
 Bring to a simmer and cook, stirring, for about 10 minutes, or until mixture is thickened.